 - P10.
 Buildings shall be designed and constructed to withstand ground shaking forces of a minor earthquake (1-4 magnitude) without damage, of a moderate (5 magnitude) earthquake without structural damage, and of a major earthquake (6-8 magnitude) without collapse of the structure.
 The County shall require that critical facilities and structures (e.g. hospitals, emergency operations centers) be designed and constructed to remain standing and functional following an earthquake.
 (Source: ECAP, pg.
 75) - P11.
 All construction in unincorporated areas shall conform to the Alameda County Building Ordinance, which specifies requirements for the structural design of foundations and other building elements within seismic hazard areas. - P12.
 To the extent feasible, major infrastructure including transportation, pipelines, and water and natural gas mains, shall be designed to avoid or minimize crossings of active fault traces and to accommodate fault displacement without major damage that could result in long-term service disruptions.
 (Source: Eden Area Plan, pg.
 8-12) - P13.
 The County shall encourage the retrofitting of existing structures and other seismically unsafe buildings and structures to withstand earthquake ground-shaking.
 (Source: Eden Area Plan, pg.
 8-12) - P14.
 In order to minimize off-site impacts of hillside development, new construction on landslide-prone or potentially unstable slopes shall be required to implement drainage and erosion control provisions to avoid slope failure and mitigate potential hazards.
 (Source: Eden Area Plan, pg.
 8-12) - P15.
 The County shall identify roadways that require seismic evaluation and retrofit that also function as evacuation routes to ensure these route improvements are prioritized. - P16.
 The County shall identify and propose mitigation actions for evacuation routes located in proximity to active or potential landslide zones. - P17.
 The County shall require new residential developments to include at least two points of ingress/egress to the development. - P18.
 The County shall require development to provide additional access roads where feasible to provide for safe access of emergency equipment and civilian evacuation concurrently.
-The width, surface, grade, radius, turnarounds, turnouts, bridge construction, and lengths of fire apparatus access roads shall meet the requirements of the State and existing County requirements.
+The width,

-- P19.
+- surface, grade, radius, turnarounds, turnouts, bridge construction, and lengths of fire apparatus access roads shall meet the requirements of the State and existing County requirements. - P19.
 The County shall advise, and where appropriate, require all new developments to help eliminate impediments to evacuation within existing community plan areas, where limited ingress/egress conditions could impede evacuation events. - P20.
 The County shall implement warning systems and evacuation plans for developed areas located within known hazard areas, as well as unincorporated County areas without adequate communication methods but are located within known hazard areas.
 Periodically analyze the capacity, safety, and viability of the County's evacuation routes under a range of emergency scenarios during updates to the County's Emergency Operations Plan. - P21.
-The County shall develop, implement, and maintain an effective evacuation program for areas of risk in the event of a natural or human-caused disaster. - P22.
+The County shall develop, implement, and maintain an effective evacuation program, available in commonly-spoken languages, for areas of risk in the event of a natural or human-caused disaster. - P22.
 The County shall coordinate with State and Federal landowners regarding joint use and access agreements for roadways located on state and federal lands that can be used for evacuation purposes. - P23.
-The County shall support the creation of resilience hubs and other place-based resilience resources to provide community members with essential services before, during, and after seismic related hazard events.
+The County shall support the creation of resilience hubs and other place-based resilience resources to provide community members with essential services before, during, and after seismic related hazard events, partnering with community groups and residents of frontline communities to establish location, programming and activation of resource hubs and other place-based resilience resources.